RenYurui/Global-Flow-Local-Attention/README.md

 ## Acknowledgement

-We build our project based on [Vid2Vid](https://github.com/NVIDIA/vid2vid).
+We build our project base on [Vid2Vid](https://github.com/NVIDIA/vid2vid).
 Some dataset preprocessing methods are derived from [Pose-Transfer](https://github.com/tengteng95/Pose-Transfer).